ShivanshDave/qbio-zfish/tracking-code/README.txt

 chmod +x track_zfish.py

-// Compute Background for all videos in a batch for parallel processing (for listing all commands -- verify and remove 'echo' to run them) output >> '/parallel-test.txt' parallel echo ./track_zfish.py {} --do_bg >> parallel-test.txt ::: ./_local_data/exp_*/*
+// Compute Background for all videos in a batch for parallel processing (Listing all commands first -- verify and remove 'echo' to run them) (output >> '/parallel-test.txt') parallel echo ./track_zfish.py {} --do_bg >> parallel-test.txt ::: ./_local_data/exp_*/*
 parallel ./track_zfish.py {} --do_bg ::: ./_local_data/exp_*/*

-// go through all background and fix bad ones by swapping with other similar one from the same-fish-same-protocol trails cp name_of_GOOD_background.bg.png name_of_BAD_background.bg.png
+// go through all backgrounds and fix bad ones by swapping with other similar one from the same-fish-same-protocol trails cp name_of_GOOD_background.bg.png name_of_BAD_background.bg.png

 // Compute and save roi for all videos in the batch